 Of course, let’s start with the opening scene.
 One of the most famous scenes in cinematic history and arguably the most after Psycho’s Shower Scene in the horror genre, the opening Drew Barrymore phone scene in Scream is absolutely BONE-CHILLING.
 I would argue it’s the second greatest horror scene of All-Time after Psycho’s Shower Scene: it’s that good.
 With a slow-burning and progressive escalation of terror and suspense, meticulously crafted writing and direction by Craven, breathtaking acting by Drew Barrymore and Roger Jackson, and the most memorable movie slasher introduction ever to Ghostface, the scene is flawless and extremely bold and original/imaginative in how it achieves its greatest scare: through a telephone.

 Here, the scares start in what seems like an innocent phone call: something everyone does nearly every day, and can’t help but wonder who is on the other side of the line sometimes.
 This takes advantage of that mystery and anonymity and plays on these fears to great effect being a demented slasher standing right outside your home playing with you for his kicks.
-The horror is truly brutal especially at the end where Casey tries calling out to her parents but can’t scream and is found on the tree, but the psychological games it plays on viewers is even scarier.
+The scene works on multiple levels: scaring us from the perspective of Casey and her parents; a normal movie-night in watching a genre we like to dip into the dark side enjoyably through the removed perspective of it never happening to us becomes too real and the most unquenchable nightmare for any parent is losing their child in the most sadistic trophy way possible: being hunt from a tree like an ornament prize.
+The horror is truly brutal especially at the end where Casey tries calling out to her parents but can’t scream and is found on the tree, but the psychological games it plays on viewers like it did its victim is even scarier, teasing us with nice touches like her pulling off the mask and realizing who the killer is before the movie even finishes its first scene and right before her life ends.
 Truly unbelievable.

 Pros: Absolutely BREATHTAKING opening scene – perhaps the best scene in horror history after Psycho’s Shower Scene – bone-chilling, invading of the previously sacred space of one’s home, slow escalation of suspense and terror, and meticulously crafted conversation, writing, and acting by Drew Barrymore and the introduction to Ghostface to deliver something that doesn’t need any CGI or other gimmicks – just cinematic achievement by Wes Craven and those involved to deliver one of the most iconic and scares horror scenes ever and most famous movie lines: “What’s your favorite scary movie?”, phenomenal performance by Skeet Ulrich as the twisted and truly frightening Billy Loomis and Neve Campbell as central character Sidney Prescott, good performances all around, absolutely genius genre analysis and breakdown – revolutionary and game-changing in how it defined the rules and criteria for horror movies and subversively poked fun at horror movie clichés, playing off them to achieve even bigger scares, great who-dun-it mystery in hypothesizing who the killer is and final reveal as there is no possible way you could have known who it was, indisputably great slasher scenes in all,